PowerLedger/powr/docs/src/developing/on-chain-programs/developing-rust.md

 well as many 3rd party crates.

-There are some limitations since these programs run in a resource-constrained, single-threaded environment, as well as being deterministic:
+There are some limitations since these programs run in a resource-constrained, single-threaded environment, and must be deterministic:

 - No access to
   - `rand`
   - `std::fs`
   - `std::net`
+  - `std::os`
   - `std::future`
   - `std::process`
   - `std::sync`